klaytn/klaytn-terraform/serivce-chain-aws/README.md

 ## with VPC module example

-This module not create network layers such as VPC/Subnet.
-It could be done with [terraform-aws-vpc module](https://github.com/terraform-aws-modules/terraform-aws-vpc.git) which provide on terraform-aws-modules organization.
+This module does not create network resourcse such as the VPC/subnet.
+This could be done with [terraform-aws-vpc module](https://github.com/terraform-aws-modules/terraform-aws-vpc.git) which is provided in the terraform-aws-modules organization.
 A example is contained in the [examples/with_vpc](https://github.com/klaytn/klaytn-terraform/tree/master/serivce-chain-aws/examples/with_vpc) directory.

 ## Requirements